-- Analysis of recorded bat calls (sonogram files) will be conducted using the software program Kaleidoscope Pro (Wildlife Acoustics 2019). - Data will be presented as the relative bat activity and bat species diversity, by site and area (bat boxes, buffer sites, and control sites). - Data analysis will include trends over time and differences between buffer sites and control sites for relative activity and species diversity.
+- Analysis of recorded bat calls (sonogram files) will be conducted using the software program Kaleidoscope Pro (Wildlife Acoustics 2019). - Data will be presented as the relative bat activity and bat species diversity, by site and area (bat boxes, buffer sites, and control sites). - The number and proportion of monitored sites occupied by bats will also be analyzed. - Data analysis will include trends over time and differences between buffer sites and control sites for relative activity and species diversity.

-- Summaries of data collected; - Bat detections by species at each survey location; and - Summary of annual results and trends among years.
+- · Summaries of data collected; - · Bat detections by species at each survey location; and - Summary of annual results and trends among years.

-Surveys will be conducted annually in late July / early August.
+• Surveys will be conducted annually in late July / early August.

-- Measurable decline in species diversity over time. - Measurable change in distribution (e.g., reduction in the number of sites with bats) over time. - Natural variability of bat distribution will be determined based on data at control areas.
+- Measurable decline in species diversity or relative activity over time. - Measurable change in distribution (e.g., reduction in the number of sites with bats) over time. - Natural variability of bat distribution will be determined based on data at control areas.